“Hi! This is Stacy. Leave me a message and I’ll call you right back.”

 “She’d shove ‘em down the garbage disposal.”
 Jimmy grinned.
 “After she stomped on them first.”

 “Yep,” Dan agreed and took a long pull from his beer.
-That’s exactly what she’s do.
+That’s exactly what she’d do.

 “Hello!”
-Kylie called out as she opened the door and came inside, barely restraining a very excited two-year-old Brayden, who broke free and ran straight for Jimmy.
+Kylie called out as she entered the apartment, barely restraining a very excited two-year-old Brayden, who broke free and ran straight for Jimmy.

 “Jimmy, Jimmy, Jimmy.
 Look!”
 Brayden clambered up onto Jimmy’s lap, waving a Hot Wheel in his tiny hand.
 Jimmy’s face lit up as he lifted the little boy high over his head, sending Brayden into a fit of giggles.